zyumse/bond_react_MD/README.md

     - This is done by gen_template.py.
         - It generates a mapping dictionary (based on products, because they  contain the most interaction types) for the type conversion.
         - At the end, it can output new lammps structure files
-    - Check the new structure files in MD simulations
+    - Check the new structure files in MD simulations, see examples/check_*
 - Step 2: Merge reactant molecules into one system
-    - This can be done with lammps, see example in.merge
+    - This can be done with lammps, see example/merge in.merge
 - Step 3: prepare pre_react template
     - gen_template.py
     - visualize and check